-The Atlantic menhaden fishery is managed by the Atlantic States Marine Fisheries Commission (ASMFC), which tracks and regulates how many menhaden are—and can be—caught each year, as defined in the ASMFC's Interstate Fishery Management Plan for Atlantic Menhaden.
+Atlantic menhaden are managed by the Atlantic States Marine Fisheries Commission (ASMFC).
+This organization tracks and regulates the number of fish that are caught each year, as defined in its Interstate Fishery Management Plan for Atlantic Menhaden.

 The controversial decision is meant to protect the critical species from continued overfishing.